 These financial statements have been prepared on a going concern basis, which assumes the realization of assets and satisfaction of liabilities in the normal course of business.
-These financial statements have been presented in U.S. Dollars, in thousands, which is the functional and reporting currency of the Company.

-Use of estimates: The preparation of these financial statements require management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+Use of estimates: The preparation of these financial statement requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 The Company reviews its estimates, including but not limited to, recoverability of long-lived assets, on a regular basis, and makes adjustments based on historical experiences and existing and expected future conditions.
 These evaluations are performed, and adjustments are made as information is available.
 Management believes that these estimates are reasonable; however, actual results could differ from these estimates.